sagemath/trac_to_gh/Issue 7853.md

 # Issue 7853: block_and_cut_vertices is inconsistent when graph has one vertex

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7853

 Original creator: jason